openhwgroup/core-v-mcu/docs/doc-src/ip-blocks/apb_soc_ctrl.rst

       - enable_tcdm0_efpga_o
       - control_in
   - The reset signal(soft_reset_o) is deasserted when:
-      - The system reset is issued due to the HRESETn signal being deasserted.
+      - The system reset is issued due to the HRESETn signal being asserted.
       - The pos-edge of the HCLK signal is encountered.

 System Architecture